School resource officer: Juvenile crime reduction

 It is difficult to tell if the presence of SROs is having an impact on the prevalence of crime in schools and communities, likely because it is difficult to show a causal relationship between the presence of law enforcement and crime rates.
 For example, in a 2018 study that compared Kentucky high schools that hosted an SRO to Kentucky high schools that did not, there was no statistically significant relationship between reported criminal violation rates and the presence of an SRO.
 However, a 2013 study that analyzed data across the United States found that schools that increase their use of police see an increase in reported crime.
-This conclusion aligns more closely with intuition because one of the stated goals of SROs is to develop better relationships between students, staff, and police officers which could mean that students and staff would be more comfortable reporting criminal activity to an officer.

 A 2012 report from the National Association of School Resource Officers cites national statistics that show a general decrease in juvenile crime and the violent-crime index since the early 2000s, when SROs became especially prominent in schools.
 They support this claim with a 2009 study that finds that "when the results were controlled for economic disadvantage, the presence of an SRO led to a 52.3% decrease in the arrest rate for assaults and a 72.9% decrease in arrests involving possession of a weapon on school property."
 While this is true, having an SRO in the school also significantly increases the arrest rate for disorderly conduct, even when controlling for school poverty, a more subjective charge that relies considerably on the discretion of the arresting officer, as opposed to something like an assault or weapons charge that is much more objective.
 This result lends itself to the idea that the presence of an SRO may increase the criminalization of behaviors that could have been addressed in other ways.
 Further, the decrease in arrests for assault and weapon possession could be from a result of students avoiding the SROs and taking these activities off campus, not necessarily the result of them failing to commit these crimes at all.
 In another article, James Swift also refers to the report prepared by the Justice Policy Institute.
 His writing further indicates that the presence of school resource officers does not lead to a reduction in crime.

-This is a similar problem with associating the presence of SROs with the decline in crime rates, overall.
-There are too many contributing factors to the occurrence of crime to draw a causal relationship between the presence of law enforcement and the crime rate.